 Beit Trust Postgraduate Scholarships

-In 2019, the Trust has awarded over 20 new Scholarships at British and South African universities, by means of generous academic partnerships with leading institutions.
-Shared scholarships continue with Rhodes, Stellenbosch and UCT in South Africa; and with Oxford, Cambridge, Leeds, Edinburgh, Strathclyde and Glasgow Universities in the UK.
+In 2023, the Trust awarded 21 Scholarships at British and South African universities, by means of generous academic partnerships with leading institutions.

 Beit Joint University Partnerships

-Our postgraduate focus is on Masters’ Degrees.
-The Universities above offer a one-year taught Masters in the UK; and a two-year taught Masters in South Africa.
-Both have a research dimension and the applicant must have obtained Honours at undergraduate level.
+The universities offer a one-year taught Master’s in the UK; and a two-year taught Master’s in South Africa.
+Both have a research dimension and the applicant must have obtained Honours (First or Upper Second or equivalent) at undergraduate level.

 - Fees, tuition costs and related academic expenses.
-These are paid by the Trust direct to the universities.
+These are paid by the Trust direct to the Partner Universities.

 - A personal allowance, index-linked in accordance with guidance from an independent authority, covering maintenance support.

-- Other allowances are paid for arrival, a laptop and a return flight home.
+- Other allowances are paid for arrival, a laptop and departure.